 Credit assessments are conducted for all prospective tenants and Killam also obtains a security deposit to assist in potential recoveries.
-In addition, receivables balances are monitored on an ongoing basis.
+In addition, receivable balances are monitored on an ongoing basis.
 Killam's bad debt expense experience has historically been less than 0.3% of revenue.
-None of Killam's tenants account for more than 4% of the tenant receivables as at December 31, 2020 or 2019.
+None of Killam's tenants account for more than 4% of the tenant receivables as at December 31, 2021 or 2020.